 That finding encouraged further scientific research into the relationship between fitness and heart health.

-Since 1978, the Clarence DeMar Marathon has been held every year in the fall in Keene.
+Since 1978, the Clarence DeMar Marathon is held annually in the fall in Keene.